- Medicare covers medically necessary blood tests ordered by a physician based on Medicare guidelines.

-Here are some of the conditions that are commonly tested through blood tests and how often you can have them done with Medicare coverage:
+Here are some of the conditions that are commonly screened through blood tests and how often you can have them done with Medicare coverage:

-- Heart disease: cholesterol, lipids, triglycerides screening once every 5 years
+- Heart disease: cholesterol, lipids, and triglycerides screening once every 5 years

 - HIV: once a year based on risk

 - Hepatitis (B and C): once a year depending on risk

 - Prostate cancer Prostate specific antigen [PSA] test): once a year

 If your doctor thinks you need more frequent testing for certain diagnostic tests due to your specific risk factors, you may have to pay for testing more often.
 Ask your doctor and the lab for more information about your specific test.

 It might be helpful to have a supplemental plan for more frequent testing.
 You can go to the Medicare Medigap policy website for information on all the plans for 2021 and what’s covered.
 You can also call the plan directly for more information.

 Medicare Part B covers many types of outpatient doctor-ordered tests like urinalysis, tissue specimen tests, and screening tests.
 There are no copays for these tests, but your deductibles still apply.

 Examples of covered tests include: